NoteDS/NoteDS/README.md

 - 👯 I cooperate with DetektywNaczos and (More people...)
 - 🥅 2021 Goals: Learn JavaScript
 - 😨 FunFact: I'm only 13 y.o.
-- ⚡ IDK: I'm mod on 14k+ Discord server
+- ⚡ Im NoteDS, BidGfQ, Dominiź, NoteZ, Notes2137 and NoteDS123
 ---

 ## Add me on Discord